dbrevesf/work-at-olist/README.md

 ### PriceRuleDetails(id, price_id, standing_charge, call_charge, start, end)

 Every PriceRule is composed of many PriceRuleDetails.
 Every PriceRuleDetail can cover a period of time and apply variable charges per minute (call_charge) and fixed charge by call (standing_charge).
 To compute a bill, we need to look for the PriceRuleDetail that fits the period of time of the calls.

+### TelephoneBill

+The TelephoneBill isn't a model.
+It's generated in runtime and it contains some informations about the bill given a source number and a period.
+If the period won't be given, so, the last month period will be used.

 ### Endpoints

 Now That we already learnt about the models, we can describe the API endpoints:

-**/api/call**
+**/api/call/**

 * ```GET /api/call/```: get the list of all the calls